Analysis | Four years ago today, the U.S. saw the wildest hour in presidential election history

 “At approximately 4 p.m. on October 7, The Washington Post released the Access Hollywood tape.
 Witnesses involved in Trump’s debate preparation recalled that the team first heard of the tape about an hour prior to its public release.
 According to Jerome Corsi, however, news of the release also made its way to Roger Stone.
 Corsi and Stone spoke twice that day at length: once at 1:42 p.m. for 18 minutes, and once at 2:18 p.m. for 21 minutes.
 Corsi recalled learning from Stone that the Access Hollywood tape would be coming out, and that Stone ‘[w]anted the Podesta stuff to balance the news cycle’ either ‘right then or at least coincident.’
 According to Corsi, Stone also told him to have WikiLeaks ‘drop the Podesta emails immediately.’”

 In July, at the time of the first WikiLeaks release, Stone and Corsi had already been in contact about the group.
-Stone had allegedly given Trump a heads up about the earlier release and was then told by “senior Trump Campaign officials” (according to a later indictment) to track what was in the pipeline.
+Stone had allegedly given Trump a heads-up about the earlier release and was then told by “senior Trump Campaign officials” (according to a later indictment) to track what was in the pipeline.
 Corsi apparently had a connection to WikiLeaks through a London-based writer named Ted Malloch and in July gave Stone information about what WikiLeaks was planning — information that was not accurate and which he later claimed to have been inventing.

 The Senate report continues:

-“Corsi recalled previewing the Access Hollywood tape with conference call participants during one or two calls that day: a WorldNetDaily staff call at 1:08 p.m., or a 2 p.m. call involving Total Banking Solutions that included Malloch.
-Corsi remembered telling conference participants that the tape was a problem and to contact Assange.
-Corsi then ‘watched all day to see what Assange would do,’ and when the Podesta emails were released, he thought to himself that Malloch ‘had finally got to Assange.’”

-It remains unclear if WikiLeaks’s decision to begin releasing the Podesta material on Oct.
+It remains unclear whether WikiLeaks’ decision to begin releasing the Podesta material on Oct.
 7 was a function of tips from Trump allies, though Trump allies admit to trying to encourage WikiLeaks to act.
 That all of this converged that afternoon may be a coincidence — or it may be been a series of toppling dominoes.

 The lasting effects, though, were numerous.
 Trump eked out a victory in the presidential contest, necessarily being aided to at least some extent by the deluge of critical articles derived from the WikiLeaks releases.
 The flurry of accusations of assault against Trump continues to hang over him both politically and legally.
-Russia’s interference efforts in the 2016 election led to a series of investigations and counter-investigations over which Trump still obsesses.
+Russia’s interference efforts in the 2016 election led to a series of investigations and counterinvestigations over which Trump still obsesses.
 A throwaway reference to pizza included in one of Podesta’s emails led to a bizarre conspiracy theory about child trafficking that then evolved into the mega-conspiracy QAnon.

 In any presidential campaign, there are periods in which the direction of the country shifts.
 Rarely, though, is there one single hour in which American politics suddenly splits into a dozen different threads.